FoldLeft-lsb/blockgame_threejs/README.md

 Made following the tutorial by SimonDev https://github.com/simondevyoutube/Quick_MinecraftClone2

 This is small and simple codebase, has decent coverage of three features and common patterns and results in a playable game, with opportunities for improvements and optimization.
-I'd like to do an input controler, buffer meshes rather than instancing, transparent blocks, a water shader
+I'd like to do an input controller, buffer meshes rather than instancing, transparent blocks, a water shader

 A good learning experience and refresher for JS and oop, it's been a few years